-This intronless gene encodes a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
-The product of this gene is required for stem-cell maintenance in the central nervous system, and also regulates gene expression in the stomach.
-Mutations in this gene have been associated with optic nerve hypoplasia and with syndromic microphthalmia, a severe form of structural eye malformation.
-This gene lies within an intron of another gene called SOX2 overlapping transcript (SOX2OT).
+SOX2 is an intronless gene encoding a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
+The product of the SOX2 gene is required for stem-cell maintenance in the central nervous system, and also regulates gene expression in the stomach.
+The SOX2 gene lies within an intron of another gene called SOX2 overlapping transcript (SOX2OT).
+Further, SOX2 protein may act as a transcriptional activator after forming a protein complex with other proteins.
+Mutations in the SOX2 gene have been associated with bilateral anophthalmia, a severe form of structural eye malformation, optic nerve hypoplasia and syndromic microphthalmia.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

 Protein Aliases: sex determining region Y-box 2; SOX 2; SRY (sex determining region Y)-box 2; SRY box 2; SRY-box containing gene 2; SRY-related HMG-box gene 2; Transcription factor SOX-2; transcription factor SOX2